 Some of the techniques that she develops with clients include: Self-confidence, active listening, relaxation techniques, healthy boundary setting, identifying triggers, intimacy, social and communication skills, resolving conflict, mindfulness, taking responsibility, and self-control.

 She has been spoilt with the rest of Europe being on her doorstep growing up and has enjoyed traveling around it!
 One of her favorite hobbies is traveling and she has visited over 37 countries.
 Mauritius and New Zealand are her favorites so far.
 She loves spending time with her family, playing outside in the garden and eating chocolate.

 Life can get so overwhelming.
 Stress, pain, frustration, and loneliness can be debilitating.
 Looking for a reprieve from what life is throwing at you?
 Wanting a solution that doesn't seem to be there?
 I provide a Person-Centered, Solution Focus Therapy to assist you in this difficult process of regaining control and structure in your life.
 We will start with an intake session to verify that you will be getting what you want and need at this time in your life.

 Kate is an active member of her community at Brigham Young University.
-She is currently studying Exercise and Wellness.
-Kate found her desire for helping others through humanitarian work.
-She plans to create a career stemming off her passion for the wellbeing of others, whilst including her devoted love for animals.
-Some of her hobbies include running through the canyons of Utah, spending time with her family and friends, playing with her dogs (Lily, Oli and Sadie), and baking with her mom.
+She is currently studying Cell Biology and Physiology and hopes to enter into the medical field.
+Kate found her desire for helping others through humanitarian work and plans to create a career stemming off her passion for the wellbeing of others.
+She has a devoted love for animals and will take any opportunity to spend the day with her pets.
+Some of her hobbies include; running through the canyons of Utah, visiting her family and friends, playing with her dogs (Lily, Oli and Sadie), and baking with her mom.
 Kate is a native to Colorado but for the past few years has lived in Utah for her education.
 She is the youngest of four children and was raised by two amazing parents.
 She has found that her happiest moments are spent outdoors, surrounded by the people that she loves.